Daisuke-Kanaizumi/q-special-functions/README.md

 Thank you for checking my programs.

-Programs in this repository are made to calculate q-special functions with guaranteed accuracy.
+Programs(.cc, .py, .m files, I will make a header file version as soon as possible) in this repository are made to calculate q-special functions with guaranteed accuracy.
 All q-special functions are computed by calculating infinite q-Pochhammer symbols with guaranteed accuaracy.
 Japanese Documentations (which include details for the methods that I used) are uploaded to Speakerdeck.

 https://speakerdeck.com/daisuke15